philosofool/learning/README.md

 - Comparing models for their test set strength and train time.
 - Feature engineering to improve model strength (no successful features found...)

+## tf_keras

+Learning to work with Tensorflow and Keras for machine learning.
+Starting out on MNIST data from Kaggle.
+Works in progress.

 ## notes

 I'm saving notes from some Coursera classes here.
 Not all my classes have notebooks here. _The is no code for course assignments._ Sorry, but that sort of code sharing undermines us all.